Degree: BS, BA

 The biochemistry major at Ohio State offers excellent training in the chemical basis of life and insight into the chemistry of living systems.

 The biochemistry major consists of a minimum of 12 upper-level courses in biochemistry, molecular genetics, organic and physical chemistry, and mathematics.

 Several science and mathematics courses are taken in support of the degree.
 These courses provide a strong foundation in all the scientific disciplines upon which biochemistry is built.
-All biochemistry majors take calculus, one year of general chemistry, one year of calculus-based physics and one year of introductory biology.
+All biochemistry majors take calculus, one year of general chemistry, one year of physics and one year of introductory biology.
 These basic math and science requirements of the biochemistry major are nearly identical to the requirements of many other science-based disciplines and can help fulfill prerequisites for pre-medicine, pre-optometry, pre-dentistry and pre-veterinary medicine.

 Biochemistry majors at Ohio State, especially those destined for graduate and professional school, are strongly encouraged to do a research project with a faculty member.
 Ohio State offers well-equipped laboratories containing sophisticated instrumentation for biochemical research.
 Information about choosing an undergraduate research laboratory is available through Ohio State’s Undergraduate Research Office and the biochemistry advisor.

 The Undergraduate Chemistry and Biochemistry Club provides opportunities for students to interact with faculty, discuss careers and research areas with scientists from the Ohio State campus and beyond, and participate in service activities.